schwarzenbergf/irtrans/README.md

 ![irtrans](/custom_components/irtrans/images/logo.png)

-# irtrans - In development / not ready yet
+# irtrans - this is a BETA release
 _Component to integrate with [irtrans](http://www.irtrans.de/de/shop/lan.php)._

 **This component will set up the following platforms.**